-Renee, 47, said she had chosen to respond to an October 2014 tabloid story that claimed she had undergone surgery to alter her eyes, because being in the public eye sometimes means "resigning to humiliation" and other times means "understanding when silence perpetuates a bigger problem".
+Zellweger, 47, said she had chosen to respond to an October 2014 tabloid story that claimed she had undergone surgery to alter her eyes, because being in the public eye sometimes means "resigning to humiliation" and other times means "understanding when silence perpetuates a bigger problem".

 In a personal essay penned for The Huffington Post, she wrote: "I must make some claim on the truths of my life, and because witnessing the transmutation of tabloid fodder from speculation to truth is deeply troubling.